fprimeau/QUODcarb/README.md

  builds upon these previous versions.

 ## Installation and Use
-Download the files in this repository and put them together in a directory that is accessible by MATLAB.
+Download the files in the 'src' repository and put them together in a directory that is accessible by MATLAB.
 To perform CO2-system calculations, use QUODcarb.m as directed in this documentation and in the comments at the top of the file.
 Download the